assyrianic/Tagha/documentation/ISA.md

 ## call

 ### Description
-jumps to a function using an unsigned 8 byte immediate value as an index. can also call a native function.
+jumps to a function using an unsigned 2 byte value as an index. can also call a native function.

 ## callr

 ### Description
-jumps to a function using an item pointer. can also call a native function.
+jumps to a function using a function pointer. can also call a native function.